Principal Investigator: Ira Berkower, MD, PhD

 Office / Division / Lab: OVRR / DVP / LI

-Our laboratory is working to solve some of the difficult problems and answer some of the pressing questions facing scientists who are trying to develop safe and effective vaccines against HIV, the virus that causes AIDS.
+Our laboratory is working to solve some of the difficult problems facing scientists who are trying to develop a safe and effective vaccine against HIV, the virus that causes AIDS.

-In order to neutralize the virus, the immune system must produce antibodies that target structures on the virus that perform essential viral functions and therefore more likely to have identical or similar structures in different strains.
-Our lab showed that on the envelope protein, or outer most layer of HIV, there is a structure called the CD4 binding site that is found on all HIV strains identified to date.
-The CD4 binding site enables HIV to bind to the cells that it subsequently infects., and therefore meets this criterion.
-Therefore, we are trying to expose the CD4 binding site to the immune system in order to trigger antibody production against it.
-If an AIDS vaccine could elicit antibodies to this type of site, it might be able to protect people from the many different existing varieties of HIV.
+Neutralizing antibodies target viral structures that perform essential viral functions.
+Inhibition of these functions is lethal for the virus.
+Since the function is shared by all HIV strains, the antibody targets are likely to be shared as well.
+For example, the envelope glycoprotein contains a structure called the CD4 binding site (CD4bs) that is found on all HIV strains identified to date.
+The CD4 binding site enables HIV to bind its receptor on the cells that it subsequently infects.
+Our lab identified this site as a target for broadly neutralizing antibodies.
+We are working to expose the CD4 binding site to the immune system and trigger antibody production.
+If an AIDS vaccine could elicit antibodies of this type, it might protect people from the many different circulating varieties of HIV.

-These studies will provide new scientific information and tools for developing and evaluating vaccines for HIV/AIDS.
-Only through hands-on experience with HIV vaccine antigens will CBER gain the expertise it needs to evaluate proposed HIV vaccines and anticipate their likely side effects.
+These studies provide new scientific insight and tools for developing and evaluating vaccines for HIV/AIDS.
+The experience with HIV vaccine antigens will provide CBER with the expertise it needs to evaluate proposed HIV vaccines and anticipate their likely side effects.

-These two approaches can be combined in a prime/boost strategy to give the strong T cell and B cell responses needed to prevent HIV infection.
-They each address important issues concerning antigenicity, antigen presentation, and vaccine potency.
+The dual approaches of live vectors and virus like particles can be combined in a prime/boost strategy to achieve high levels of T cell and B cell immunity that could prevent HIV infection.
+They address important issues concerning antigenicity, antigen presentation, and vaccine potency.